 Smell is a chemical thing.
 The smell sense has some very special properties compared to the other senses.
-How can we take advantage of those properties to balance mind and body, and bring positivity into focus?
+It's a chemosensory powerhouse.
+How does it influence our primal nature?

 Topics in this post include: